eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 Rib Option

-- Stage 1: The patient is admitted for 48 hours, at which time the drains are removed.
-Drain care is similar for both options, although the drains are somewhat larger (3-4 mm diameter) for the alloplast option.
+Stage 1: The patient is admitted for 24-72 hours, depending on how comfortable the parents are with drain care.
+Drains are removed 3-7 days after surgery.
+The drains are somewhat larger (3-4 mm diameter) for the alloplast option.
 The cup dressing stays in place day and night for 2 weeks and then is worn at night for an additional 2 weeks.

 Follow-up